T

 landmark

-Once the richest temple in the Inca Empire, dedicated to the sun god Inti, Qorikancha was later overlaid with the Convent of Santo Domingo.
-The surviving Inca stonework is a marvel of precision engineering.
+Once the richest temple in the Inca Empire, dedicated to the sun god Inti, Qorikancha was later incorporated into the Santo Domingo Convent by the Spanish.
+You can still see the remarkable Inca stonework, perfectly fitted without mortar.

 5. Evening